-According to a study conducted by the National Alliance of Caregiving in collaboration with AARP, 15 percent of the estimated 34 million Americans who provide care to older family members live an hour or more away from their care recipient.
-This means that a significant number of caregivers rely on regular telephone conversations and check-ins by other closer-living relatives to gauge an aging loved one’s well-being.
+According to a systematic review of literature on long-distance caregiving published in the Journal of Gerontological Social Work, between five and seven million Americans provide physical, emotional, social, and financial assistance to aging loved ones from a distance.
+This means that a significant number of family caregivers rely on regular telephone conversations and check-ins by closer-living relatives or friends to gauge an aging loved one’s well-being.

-Unfortunately, age-related decline can happen quickly, and in many cases, seniors are skilled at concealing new and worsening problems.
-For many of these families, holiday visits are the only opportunity for them to observe a senior in person, so it’s important to pay close attention to their physical and mental health and their living situation.
+Unfortunately, age-related decline can happen quickly, and, in many cases, seniors are determined to conceal or downplay any new or worsening problems they may be having.
+For many of families, holiday visits are the only opportunity they get all year to see aging loved ones in person, so it’s important to pay close attention to their physical and mental health and their living situation.

 During this year’s holiday gatherings, be sure to look for the following warning signs that a loved one may need some extra help at home.

 Signs of Age-Related Decline